 We’ve all heard of living paycheck to paycheck…but what about budgeting from paycheck to paycheck?
 Budget by Paycheck may not be talked about as often as some of the more popular budgeting plans, but it might be the perfect method for you.

-Today we are going to talk all about the Budget by Paycheck method…the basics, pros and cons, and how to set one up.
+Today, we will talk about the Budget by Paycheck method…the basics, pros and cons, and how to set one up.
 Keep reading to learn all about this budgeting system to see if it is the right fit for your situation.

 Do I need a budget?

-No matter your income, a budget is an important tool that will reduce stress in your day-to-day living and help you reach financial goals.
+No matter your income, a budget is essential to reduce stress in your day-to-day living, understand how much money you have at the end of the month, and help you reach financial goals.

 When money is tight, budgeting is a way to keep your spending under control and eliminate debt by living within your means.

-Budgets are even important when you have more money coming in than you need.
+Budgets are even necessary when you have more money coming in than you need.

 By establishing a budget, you will eliminate unnecessary spending and be able to work towards financial goals like becoming debt free, saving for college or retirement, or even fun goals like purchasing a vacation house.